YvesAugusto/clustering-redistribution/README.md

 # clustering-redistribution
-A method for clustering classes according to the occurencies of it's samples on k-means prototype.
-Then prune
+A method for clustering classes according to the occurencies of it's samples on k-means prototypes.
+Then, delete low populated protoypes distributing it's classes along the remanescent prototypes.